dasileker/Tic-Tac-Toe/README.md

 - The player who filled first the consecutive row, column or diagonal will be a winner.
 - If all the positions are filled equally, the game will be declared a draw.
 - To cancel the game in the middle of it, hit CTRL + C on the keyboard.

+## Feature Upcoming changes

+- Switching the Game to Rails and Add logic for online multiplayer with redis.

 ## Authors:
 👤 Amine